Houdini 21.0 Character KineFX

 1. On the Electra SOP, set the Output parameter to Skin Surface.
 This outputs Electra’s shape as its 1st output, and Electra’s skeleton as its 2nd output.

-As we build up Electra’s rig, we add tags along the way.
-The subsequent sections on this page describe when each of the tags are added to the guide skeleton.
-The image below shows the full set of tags on Electra once we have finished building the rig:
+The subsequent sections on this page describe when tags are added to the skeleton.
+The image below shows an example of some of the tags that will be added to Electra:

 /